AP® English Language and Composition Course and Exam Description

 8. Style – Writing (11%–14%)

 Many students achieve high scores with hard work, dedication, and consistent effort.
-The percentage of students who scored a 3 or higher on the AP English Language and Composition exam in 2022 was 62.1%, with a mean score of 2.83.
+The percentage of students who scored a 3 or higher on the AP English Language and Composition exam in 20233 was 56.1%, with a mean score of 2.82.
 These figures show that passing the AP English Language exam is relatively less challenging than the AP Lit exam.

 Read More About AP English Language

 It’s no longer hard to score a 5!
-See what our experts say about scoring high on the AP English Language Exam in our study guide and get all the key resources for your prep.
+See what our experts say about scoring high on the AP English Language Exam in our guide and get all the key resources for your prep.

 Keeping up with what’s going on with the exam can give you more confidence.
 Get a clear picture of the AP English Language exam here: See what’s on the exam, prerequisites, etc.

 You will have a leg up on the competition if you know the exam format.
-Here’s the AP English Language Exam structure you should know to start studying with confidence.
+Here’s the AP English Language exam structure you should know to start studying with confidence.

 Scroll to Top